axieinfinity/ronin-documentation/docs/apps/rns/guides/register/auctioned.md

 ## Track your biddings

-If you placed a bid on an RNS name at placed bids to Go to **My account > My biddings** to view all your biddings and their status.
+To view your biddings and their status, go to **My account > My biddings**.
 If the bid is active, then you're the leading bidder.
 If you're outbid, you lose the auction and the bid is refunded.

 ![biddings](../../assets/auctioned/biddings.png)